Chainflow/cosmos-validator-mission-control/README.md

 - While creating this dashboard if you face any issues at valueset, change it to empty and then click on import by selecting the datasources.

 - *For more info about grafana dashboard imports you can refer https://grafana.com/docs/grafana/latest/reference/export_import/*

+**Hosting on sentry** - This monitoring tool is meant to be hosted and deployed on the validator server but it can also be hosted on any of the sentry nodes.
+Firewall settings for the node should be modified a little to allow communication between validator rpc and lcd endpoints.
+Port 26657 and 1317 which are the default rpc and lcd point respectively of the validator should be accessible by the sentry node on which the tool is hosted on.
+If the default ports have been changed, relevant ports need to be exposed.
+In config.toml of the monitoring tool, node_url and lcd_endpoint have to be updated with the appropriate ip and port no.